snowdj/bradonomics.github.io/_posts/2014-10-23-zoho-email.md

 [Zoho Mail](https://www.zoho.com/mail/zohomail-pricing.html) will host 10 users of 1 domain for free.
 If you need multiple domains, their first paid plan is cheaper than most other options I researched.

 It might be worth mentioning that before all this switch-over, my setup was to forward all my mail to my gmail account and used either Google's SMTP servers or my webhost's servers for outbound mail.
-I've been wanting to de-couple from the Google Mothership for a while so this seemed a perfect time to try a different approce.
+I've been wanting to de-couple from the Google Mothership for a while so this seemed a perfect time to try a different approach.

 ## Setting up Zoho Mail